loop8ack/PackScan/ReadMe.md

 - `PreferFile`: Preferentially load the file content if a file is specified.
 If no file is specified, search for a URL.
 - `OnlyUrl`: Load only the content of the file.
 Do not load website content.
 - `OnlyFile`: Load only the content of the website.
 Do not load file content.
+- `FileIfHasNoUrl`: Load the content only from a URL if no file was provided in the package.
+- `UrlIfHasNoFile`: Load the content only from a file if no URL was provided in the package.

 # Future?